Getting a REST API Key

 Rotate Regularly

-Rotate your API keys periodically, especially if they may have been compromised
+Rotate your REST API keys periodically, especially if they may have been compromised

 Use Different Keys